Quick and Easy Tomato Fish Stew

 What you'll need to make this recipe:

-• Fish: I usually use white, firm, fleshy fish like cod or halibut for this, but you could do it with salmon too.
-Black cod is also a nice option.
+• Fish: I usually use a firm white fish like cod or halibut for this, but you could do it with salmon, tilapia, haddock, red snapper, or really any fish you have on hand.

-• Onions: I like to use fresh green onions here for the pops of colour, but any onion will do.
+• Onions: I like to use fresh green onions here for the pops of color, but white or yellow onion works well too.

-• Lemon: I like to zip this up with a squeeze at the end, but it’s totally optional.
+• Lemon: I like to jazz this up with a squeeze of lemon at the end for even more acidity, but it's totally optional.

 a pot of summer fish stew

-Follow these easy steps to make this deliciously brothy and flavorful fish dinner.
+Follow these easy steps to make this deliciously brothy and flavorful fish stew.

-1. Heat some olive oil in a shallow, heavy bottomed pot or Dutch oven over medium-high heat.
+1. Heat some olive oil in a shallow, thick-bottomed pot or Dutch oven over medium heat.

 3. Roughly chop the tomatoes and add them to the pot as well as a hefty pinch of salt

-4. Add a big glug of white wine to the pot and simmer for 3-5 minutes until the tomatoes start to break down.
+4. Add a big glug of white wine to the pot, give everything a big stir, and simmer for 3-5 minutes until the tomatoes start to break down.

-5. Taste the tomato mixture to make sure it’s seasoned nicely.
+5. Taste the tomato mixture to make sure it's seasoned nicely.
+It probably won't need salt, but add a little salt if needed.
 Once satisfied, drop the fish pieces in so that they are partially submerged in the tomato mixture.
 Add the capers and olives, cover with a lid, and allow to steam for 4-5 minutes, depending on the thickness of the fish.

 6. Check to see if your fish is cooked through.
 I do this by inserting a knife into the thickest part of the fish, and if I can do so without any resistance whatsoever, it's done.